The Mergers & Acquisitions Litigation Review: Denmark

 v Class and collective actions

-The filing of class actions has been possible in Denmark for almost 15 years now.8 While relatively few class actions have been carried through, recent years have seen quite a few significant class actions being instigated.
+The filing of class actions has been possible in Denmark for almost 15 years.12 While relatively few class actions have been carried through, recent years have seen quite a few significant class actions being instigated.

-Certain requirements must be met and ultimately the court will decide whether such requirements have been met.9 The requirements are:
+Certain requirements must be met, and ultimately the court will decide whether such requirements have been met.13 The requirements are as follows:

 - uniform claims that apply to several persons;